skx/foth/README.md

 * Support for basic stack operatoins (`dup`, `swap`, `drop`)
 * Support for loops, via `do`/`loop`.
 * Support for conditional-execution, via `if`, `else`, and `then`.
+* Load any files specified on the command-line
+  * If no arguments are included run the REPL

 The code evolves through a series of simple steps, guided by the comment-linked, ultimately ending with a featurefull [final revision](#final-revision) which is actually useable.